Ronald Gene Simmons: Discoveries at the home

-After he was taken into custody, Simmons refused to talk or respond to any questions about his family.
-Sheriff James Bolin knew from witnesses in Russellville that Simmons had a large family.
-With the judge handling search warrants out of town, the sheriff decided an emergency search was justified.
+The sheriff's office called Deputy Prosecuting Attorney Don Bourne to ask for advice.
+Bourne considered Simmons' family's status a "valid emergency," determined that Circuit Judge John S. Patterson was out of town, and relayed that information to Prosecuting Attorney John Bynum, who decided a search warrant was not needed.
+Bynum reasoned that since Simmons wounded four people, he "wasn't a very good shot" and members of Simmons' family, if shot, might still be alive, but in imminent danger of death.

+The sheriff determined that an emergency search was warranted.
 Bolin later testified that one reason for entering the home was because tears formed in Simmons' eyes and his lips quivered when he asked about his family.

-After the shootings in Russellville, authorities went to the Simmons home on Broomfield Road, about 16 miles north of Russellville.
-The house's only outside door, a sliding glass door, was barred from the inside with a broom handle inserted in the lower track.
+Bolin and deputies went to the Simmons home on Broomfield Road, about 16 miles north of Russellville, because "We were thinking in terms of what a man like this would do."
+The house's only outside door, a sliding glass door, was barred from the inside by a broom handle inserted in the lower track.
 They entered the residence shortly before 3 p.m., after Sheriff Bolin, without a warrant, gained access through an unlocked window on the south side of the residence.
 A deputy, Ray Caldwell, later said the entry was made to determine if "anybody was alive."

 The bodies of William and Renata Simmons and Sheila, Dennis, and Sylvia McNulty were found inside.
 They had apparently been killed immediately upon arrival, as they were still wearing coats when found.
+The adults had each been shot, but the young girl, found lying face-down on a bed in the rear bedroom, did not have a bullet wound.

-One of the investigators followed Caldwell with a video camera borrowed from the Arkansas State Police as he entered every room.
+One investigator followed Caldwell with a video camera borrowed from the Arkansas State Police as he entered every room.
 R. Gene Simmons' room was the last to be entered.
 It was locked until Sheriff Bolin kicked it in.
-The only room with an air conditioner, it had shelves lined with books, and behind a curtain, imported beer and gourmet food were stored—luxuries he hoarded.
+The only room with an air conditioner, it had shelves lined with books, reel-to-reel tapes, and behind a curtain, imported beer and gourmet food, such as canned oysters—luxuries he hoarded.

 Bolin commented later that electricity to the house had been turned off and that victims might have been dead for several days since unopened presents were found under the tree.
 Other gifts, also unopened, were found in closets.